cursorweb/europy/README.md

     println(sum_of_five)
     ```
     The rules are simple: you can omit a semicolon if it is there is a right brace or it is the end of file.

+    ##### *of course not everything, like variable declarations still need a semicolon, and return statements as well.
 * Module strategy: imported modules need to have a `mod` statement (or something similar) as the first statement, and they may not run code.
 Then, whenever a file is referenced, load it in.
 And then execute the main file.

 ## Motivation